Access All Forms

 OSH Self-Certification for District and State Offices Form

-The Congressional Accountability Act (CAA) applies provisions of the Occupational Safety and Health Act (OSHAct) to the legislative branch.
-The OSHAct requires that workplaces be free from recognized hazards that might cause death or serious injury.
-The Office of Congressional Workplace Rights (OCWR) presents Safety Recognition Awards to those Members of Congress who presented a hazard-free workplace on the date of the OCWR inspection and completed a brief self-certification form regarding basic safety measures for all of their additional district or state offices.
+The Congressional Accountability Act (CAA) applies provisions of the Occupational Safety and Health Act (OSH Act) to the legislative branch.
+Every Congress, safety specialists from the Office of Congressional Workplace Rights (OCWR) inspect legislative branch offices and facilities to ensure that they are free from known safety hazards under the OSH Act.
+The OCWR presents Safety Recognition Awards to those Members of Congress who presented a hazard-free workplace on the date of the OCWR inspection and completed a brief self-certification form regarding basic safety measures for all of their additional district or state offices.
 The self-certification is voluntary and not required by the CAA.
 Each district and state office should complete the Safety Inspection Checklist, but only one certification form is required to be submitted for each Member of Congress.
-The deadline is November 30, 2022.
 For additional guidance, contact the Office of Congressional Workplace Rights at (202) 724-9250, the House Service Center at (202) 225-4141, or the Senate Service Center at (202) 224-3141.

 ADA Inspection Request